inst-it/inst-it/README.md

 [<img src="assets/leaderboard.png" alt="🏆" style="height: 1em;"> Leaderboard]

 ## 🔥 News
 * `Dec.
-11, 2024` :fire: Inst-IT Dataset is available at [here](https://huggingface.co/datasets/Inst-IT/Inst-IT-Dataset).
+11, 2024` Inst-IT Dataset is available at [here](https://huggingface.co/datasets/Inst-IT/Inst-IT-Dataset).
 Welcome to use our dataset!
 * `Dec.
-10, 2024` :fire: Inst-IT Bench is available at [here](https://huggingface.co/datasets/Inst-IT/Inst-IT-Bench), and the evaluation guidelines is coming.
+10, 2024` Inst-IT Bench is available at [here](https://huggingface.co/datasets/Inst-IT/Inst-IT-Bench), and the evaluation guidelines are coming soon.
 * `Dec.
-5, 2024` :fire: our checkpoints are available at [huggingface](https://huggingface.co/Inst-IT).
+5, 2024` our checkpoints are available at [huggingface](https://huggingface.co/Inst-IT).
-* `Dec.
-5, 2024` :fire: our paper can be previewed on [arXiv](https://arxiv.org/abs/2412.03565).

 ## <img src="assets/leaderboard.png" alt="🏆" style="height: 1em;"> Inst-IT Bench: A Fine-grained Multimodal Benchmark for Evaluating LMMs at Instance-Level
 ### Step 1: Prepare environment and data